 Tuesday, October 8th – Vail Chapel

 9:30 am – 12:00 pm Congregational Service including Yizkor Prayers (Reading of Family Names Before Neilah).

 Children’s programming will run concurrently, (no charge but reservations required) – rsvp to [email protected]

 5:00 pm Reading of Departed Family & Friends Names

 5:30 pm Neila and Closing Services

 6:30 pm Havdalah and Community Break-the fast generously underwritten by the Futernick Family, (no charge but reservations requested).

 – Follow US Hwy 6 West for 1.8 miles

 A community seder provided by volunteers of B’nai Vail provides a joyful and memorable holiday celebration.
-The Haggadah, written by Rabbi Newman, contains the traditional elements sprinkled with current and creative readings.
+Our Haggadah contains the traditional elements sprinkled with current and creative readings.
 Cantor Michelle inspires musical participation of all ages with her upbeat and bubbly style as she sings a variety of Passover favorites and original, comical tunes.